eomiso/eomiso/README.md

 ### Hi there 👋

-> "Pain is inevitable, suffering is optional"
+> "Pain is inevitable, suffering is optional" <br>
 > *how I Talk About When I Talk About Running*, Haruki Murakami